Last updated Jan. 18, 2022, by Marisa Wexler, MS

-This new trial will assess the safety and efficacy of inhaled Tyvaso, compared with a placebo, in IPF for about 52 weeks (one year).
-Participants will start the study by taking three breaths of the therapy or the placebo, at sessions done four times daily, use will gradually increased to the target of 12 breaths per session four times daily.
+This new trial will assess the safety and efficacy of inhaled Tyvaso, compared with a placebo, in IPF for about one year.
+Participants will start the study by taking three breaths of the therapy or the placebo, at sessions done four times daily.
+Use will increase gradually to the target of 12 breaths per session four times daily.
 Treatment doses may be adjusted for maximum benefit, and those who complete this trial may be invited to continue or start treatment in an open-label extension.

 TETON’s main goal is changes in lung function as seen in forced vital capacity (FVC, a measure of the amount of air a person can forcefully and quickly exhale after a deep breath) from the study’s start to week 52.
 Secondary goals include time to clinical worsening, time to first acute exacerbation, and changes in patient perceptions, as measured in the K-BILD Questionnaire, whose 15 items address breathlessness and activities, psychological well-being and chest symptoms.

 This trial is due to conclude in June 2024, and six clinic visits will be required of enrolled patients.

 The most frequent side effects reported in people using Tyvaso include cough, headache, shortness of breath, skin flushing, dizziness, nausea, throat irritation and pain, and diarrhea.
 Treatment with Tyvaso may increase the risk of hypotension (abnormally low blood pressure) or bleeding, especially if taken in combination with other medications that may lower blood pressure or prevent blood clotting, respectively.

 In addition to its inhaled forms (solution and dry powder), treprostinil is available for PAH patients as an oral formulation called Orenitram, and in as injectable known as Remodulin.
 Both are marketed by United Therapeutics.

 The FDA approved the Dreamboat inhalation device (developed by MannKind), a portable and easy-to-use device for dry powder treatments including Tyvaso DPI, in 2014.